tayal-sarthak/SeizureSeeker/README.md

 ## Overview

-Seizure Seeker provides an instant, privacy-first tool to detect seizure-like segments in EEG recordings.
-All processing is done in-browser—no data leaves your machine.
+Seizure Seeker now supports multi-channel EEG recordings, performing detection on each channel independently.
+It can fuse detections across channels using a configurable K-of-N voting scheme to enhance reliability.
+All processing is done entirely in-browser—no data leaves your machine—ensuring privacy and instant results.

 ---